meumobi/meumobi.github.io/_posts/2017-08-15-getting-started-ionic.md

 At this stage you can already test your App on device.
 You have two solutions:

 - the easiest is using the [Ionic View App].
 You should link your App to Ionic Cloud and download the Ionic View on your device.
 It works like a nutshell, Ionic View will load your resources, content of www directory, and run it on a native environment.
-- you also can plug your device on your computer, via usb and through ionic-cli run `ionic cordova run android`.
+- you also can plug your device on your computer, via usb and through ionic-cli run `ionic cordova run android --device`.
 In order to work you should have installed on your computer the environment Android and/or iOS.
+Check [Deploying to a Device](https://ionicframework.com/docs/intro/deploying/) for more details

 ## Ionic view app
 [Ionic View App] is part of Ionic Cloud Services, to use it you’ll need an Ionic account.
 [Signup](https://apps.ionic.io/signup) for free.